Robotics Institute: National Robotics Engineering Center

-Established in 1994, the National Robotics Engineering Center (NREC) is an operating unit within the Robotics Institute that works with government and industry clients to apply robotic technologies to real-world processes and products, including unmanned vehicle and platform design, autonomy, sensing and image processing, machine learning, manipulation, and human–robot interaction.
+Established in 1994, and supported by a $2.5m NASA seed grant, the National Robotics Engineering Center (NREC) is an operating unit within the Robotics Institute that works with government and industry clients to apply robotic technologies to real-world processes and products, including unmanned vehicle and platform design, autonomy, sensing and image processing, machine learning, manipulation, and human–robot interaction.

 Field Robotics Center

-Established in 1994, the Field Robotics Center researches, develops, and builds mobile robots for use in field environments, such as natural terrain, agricultural settings, subterranean environments, under water and other work sites.
+Established in 1994, the Field Robotics Center (FRC) researches, develops, and builds mobile robots for use in field environments, such as natural terrain, agricultural settings, subterranean environments, underwater, and other work sites.

+Robotics Innovation Center

+CMU launched the Robotics Innovation Center (RIC) in February 2026.

+Mill 19

+Mill 19 is a repurposed steel mill located at the Hazelwood Green site along the Monongahela River.
+The facility was built in 2019 to support larger projects needing industrial-sized space.

-Notable Work
+Notable work

 Autonomous vehicles

 The Robotics Institute has been at the forefront of research on self-driving vehicles since it began working on Navlab in the mid-1980s as part of the DARPA Strategic Computing Initiative.
 Navlab consisted of a series of vehicles designed for varying purposes, including off-road scouting, automated highway driving, and driver assistance in crowded city environments.
 In 1995, Navlab 5 autonomously traversed 2,849 miles from Pittsburgh to San Diego on a road trip that researchers Dean Pomerleau and Todd Jochem called “No Hands Across America".

 In the 2005 DARPA Grand Challenge, CMU vehicles Sandstorm and H1ghlander finished in second and third place, respectively.
 The RI-based Tartan Racing team won the 2007 DARPA Grand Challenge with their vehicle, a modified Chevrolet Tahoe called Boss.
 Boss completed the 55-mile course in just over 4 hours and 20 minutes to win the $2 million top prize.

 RI faculty and graduate students made up Team Explorer, which competed in the DARPA Subterranean Challenge between 2019 and 2021.
 Team Explorer won the tunnel circuit event and placed second in the urban circuit before finishing fourth in the final event.

 Space exploration

 Andy, a four-wheeled, solar-powered lunar rover named for university founders Andrew Carnegie and Andrew Mellon, was unveiled in 2014 as part of the competition for the Google Lunar X Prize.

-In January of 2024, Iris, a shoebox-sized lunar rover designed and built entirely by CMU students, was part of the payload aboard Astrobotic Technology’s Peregrine lunar lander.
+In January 2024, Iris, a shoebox-sized lunar rover designed and built entirely by CMU students, was part of the payload aboard Astrobotic Technology’s Peregrine lunar lander.
 Carnegie Mellon installed a mission control center on campus for Iris, as well as planned future space missions.
 A propellant leak prevented the lander from reaching the moon and deploying the rover.

 Another RI-built lunar rover, MoonRanger, is scheduled to be part of a Moon mission in 2029.